 Because the risk of chronic disease increases with age, older adults are a key population for the the Department of Nutrition Services supports.
 We teach monthly nutrition classes in senior centers throughout metro Atlanta.
 Nutrition education sessons cover general nutrition topics as well as guidelines for chronic disease prevention and control.

 Senior centers also provide an opportunity for implementing research programs.
 We are currently implementing a program in four Multipurpose Centers aimed at lowering blood pressure and controlling weight.
 This program, called “DASH Toward Better Health” includes instruction on the evidence-based Dietary Approaches to Stop Hypertension (DASH) eating plan, in addition to goal setting and other techniques that support positive health behavior change.
-We have included our complete Comprehensive Nutrition Care model by providing a subset of the participants with four months of our Good Measure Meals™ in addition to educational classes.
-This program was made possible by a generous grant from the Community Foundation.

 Special Needs Housing